-The house has a fifteenth-century façade of exposed bricks on the outside: on the ground floor there are small low-rise windows, on the first floor there are large pointed-to-ceiling windows with frames made of special bricks cooked in the Monferrato furnaces.
+The house has a fifteenth-century exterior of exposed bricks: on the ground floor there are small low-rise windows, on the first floor there are large pointed-to-ceiling windows with frames made of special bricks cooked in the Monferrato furnaces.

 It should be noted that the Del Carretto house, a perfect example of fine Gothic architecture, presents a very elegant portal of sandstone by Matteo Sanmicheli, replacing the primitive pointed arch opening, coeval with the windows, bearing the coat of arms of the Del Carretto adorned with dolphins and bearing the noble writing: POTIUS MORI QUAM FOEDARI.